 The European Union body Eurojust was established in year 2002 with the purpose of furthering the effectiveness of cooperation between legal institutions of the Member States upon investigating severe crimes, incl. cases of organised crime.
-Public Prosecutor Raivo Sepp has been Estonia’s representative in Eurojust since the year 2004; he has been the Vice President of Eurojust since September 2007.
+The State Prosecutor Laura Vaik is Estonia’s representative in Eurojust since the year 2019.
+Her predecessor was Raivo Sepp, who represented Estonia in Eurojust since 2004, starting from 2007, Raivo Sepp was Vice-President of Eurojust.

 The Estonian Prosecutor’s Office joined the International Association of Prosecutors (IAP) in 2004.
 The IAP is a global forum of prosecutors which fulfils the following goals: